wilsonk31/ScoreCalculator/README.md

 I used Xamp to run a local server for the Project, Files needed to calculate the scorees had to be comma delmited File Formated: (Question number,SelectedAnswer,CorrectAnswer,Time) Note and "X" means the team ran out of time (40 seconds) Test files are included in the Repo

+User Manual Provided in Repo for using the web application.

+Links:
+[Xamp Link](https://www.apachefriends.org/index.html) used to run the project locally